Surrender!

-Surrender is a 1927 American romance film directed by Edward Sloman and written by Charles Kenyon, Edward J. Montagne and Albert DeMond.
+Surrender is a 1927 American silent romantic drama film directed by Edward Sloman and written by Charles Kenyon, Edward J. Montagne and Albert DeMond.
 It is based on the 1915 play Lea Lyon by Alexander Brody.
-The film stars Mary Philbin, Ivan Mosjukine, Otto Matieson, Nigel De Brulier, Otto Fries and Daniel Makarenko.
+The film stars Mary Philbin, Ivan Mosjukine, Otto Matieson, Nigel De Brulier, Otto Fries, and Daniel Makarenko.
 The film was released on November 3, 1927, by Universal Pictures.